LeHuman/ComMonitor-CLI/README.md

 Using the `--input` option, it enables the console app to take in input.

-Ascii strings are sent as it, however, note that escape characters are not supported.
+Ascii strings are sent as is, however, note that escape characters are not supported.

 Hex strings, Binary strings, and Integer strings are all converted into little endian byte arrays of a maximum length 8.
 Integer strings are decoded as a signed long.
 These numerical types can be delimited by a space to send multiple numbers at a time.